-- Global warming is thus a rise in the average temperature of the earth's atmosphere which is causing climate changes. - Rising sea and air temperatures are slowly melting the ice in the Arctic and Antarctic oceans.
-This has very big effect on raising sea levels. - This is because as the earth's average temperature rises due to global warming, the temperature of the sea also rises.
-When the temperature of water rises, melting of the ice in the polar regions increases so there is an increase in sea water volume, which in turn causes sea levels to rise. - Climate change can be experienced through increased droughts, heavier snow storms and an increase in floods. - This will have far-reaching effects on us, our food supply and the whole natural world. - Using renewable energy would mean that less CO2 would be released, thus reduce the impact of global warming.
+- Because of fossil fuels we have increased the levels of CO2 and other greenhouse gases, thus trapping more of the sun's heat and raising global temperatures. - This is known as global warming. - Global warming is thus a rise in the average temperature of the earth's atmosphere which is causing climate changes. - Rising sea and air temperatures are slowly melting the ice in the Arctic and Antarctic. - The ice melting in the arctic regions has very big effect on the rising sea levels - As the earth's average temperature rises because of global warming, the temperature of the sea also rises.
+When the temperature of water rises, there is an increase in volume, which in turn causes sea levels to rise. - In the long term, the effects of global warming cause climate change. - Climate change can be experienced through increased droughts, heavier snow storms and an increase in floods. - This will have far-reaching effects on us, our food supply and the whole natural world. - Using renewable energy would mean that less CO2 would be released, thus reduce the impact of global warming.

-South African Total Energy Resource in 2018
+Slide 9: South African Total Energy Resource 2018